MintbeanHackathons/2020-04-04-Live-CSS-Editor/General Information.md

 When done:

 1. create a pull request against the original repo's `master`.
-This is your end product.
-[Here are some examples](https://github.com/MintbeanHackathons/ResumeBuilder/pulls).
+This is yo(https://github.com/MintbeanHackathons/ResumeBuilder/pulls)ur end product.
+[Here are some examples].
 1. Make sure you have finished the requirements in the `How to get points for Aesthetic Appeal` section.

 ## Scoring